-This document sets out the remuneration disclosures required pursuant to the Capital Requirements Regulation1 in relation to J.P.
-Morgan Bank Luxembourg S.A. (the "Company").
+This document sets out the remuneration disclosures required pursuant to the Capital Requirements Regulation1 in relation to JP Morgan Asset Management (UK) Limited (the "Company"), the relevant employing company in the JPMorgan Asset Management International Limited regulatory consolidation group

 The Company is part of the J.P.
 Morgan Chase & Co. group of companies.
 In this disclosure, the terms "J.P.
 Morgan" or "Firm" refers to that group, and each of the entities in that group globally, unless otherwise specified.